ehardwick2/Climate_Watch_DA/README.md

 # Climate Watch Exploratory Data Analysis
 Repository for exploring Climate Watch Historical Emissions data.
-Includes interactive dashboard(s) iin Excel.
+Includes interactive dashboard(s) in Excel.

 A static image of the dashboard (Excel file can be downloaded):